 occupied by the 13th Helicopter Company, 36th Enginner Gp, 11th EB, 7th ID.
 In 1958 it was named after one of the 36th Engineering Battalion's

 Commanders, Col. Stanley.
 The first Permanent building was erected in 1969.
-In 1971 the 7th ID
+In early 1971 the 7th ID

 2nd ID took over the 7th ID mission.

 Command of Camp Stanley passed from the 2nd Infantry Divisionís Fires Brigade to the 501st Corps Support Group recently, marking the end of 34 years occupation by 2nd Infantry Division units.
 Army records show the facility opened as a tent city in 1954 and has been home to various 2nd ID units since 1971.

 Second IDís departure from Camp Stanley ó a result of the U.S. Armyís transformation and base realignment process on the peninsula ó was swift.
 The Fires Brigade and 6th Battalion, 37th Field Artillery Regiment already have relocated to Camp Casey.
 Another Camp Stanley-based unit, 1st Battalion, 38th Field Artillery Regiment, will join them later this month.
 And 1st Battalion, 2nd Aviation left for Camp Humphreys in June.